 SexyHair Style Prep Me Heat Protection Blow Dry Primer

-A heat protectant that contains vitamin e.
+A heat protectant with 24 ingredients, including vitamin E.

 Overview